DynamoDS/Dynamo/README.md

 - Node.js v16 and npm v8
 - - [Download](https://nodejs.org/en/download/) and install the latest LTS version of Node.js
 - - Open up your Command Prompt and check you have successfully installed Node by inputting `node -v`.
 If you have Node installed, it will tell you the version.
-- - In the Command Prompt, install Node Package Manager (NPM) by typing `npm install` and checking you have correctly installed it with `npm -v`
 - [GitHub for Windows](https://windows.github.com/)
 - For runnning Dynamo tests within Visual Studio -[NUnit Test Adapter 2](https://marketplace.visualstudio.com/items?itemName=NUnitDevelopers.NUnitTestAdapter)